cfarison/data-science-work/challenges/project1.md

 **Observations**:

+  - This dataset cannot directly answer the question of why so many more truamatic brain injuries for older adults were reported in 2014 than in 2006, but I had a theory that reports from one type were especially increased.
   - This graph shows that the increase in total TBIs from unintentional falls in this dataset was primarily from Emergency Department visits.
 So the increase could be due to more Emergency Departments